baiyuechuu/IoT_Kit/Website/README.md

 ## Security Notes

-- Authentication is restricted to specific users only
+- Authentication is open to all users
-- OAuth users are validated after successful authentication
-- Unauthorized users are automatically signed out
+- OAuth integration provides secure GitHub login
 - All routes to the dashboard are protected
 - Environment variables contain sensitive Supabase credentials
+- Session tokens are managed securely by Supabase

 ## Contributing